Are you a real estate investor based in California? If so, you should know about the Delaware Statutory Trust.

 A smart lawyer will do their homework to make sure you’re worth suing before getting started.
 Using a DST to own your assets will show any attorney that you are literally not worth his/her time.
 The opposing attorney often gives up on clients who are employing asset protection strategies because they’re time-consuming to investigate at all.

 Royal Legal Solutions offers cost-effective access to the DST with no hidden fees.
 The only ongoing fee is for a Delaware Resident Trustee, which costs $500 per year.

-If you're a real estate investor in California, the Delaware Statutory Trust (DST) is one of the most powerful tools you can employ to protect your investments.
-Of course, the DST can be used by investors in other states, but it does provide some specific perks for California real estate investors that cannot be overlooked.
-DST owners are not subject to the Franchise Tax imposed on other types of businesses in the Golden State, but they retain the liability protections offered by corporations regardless.
-For a much more detailed explanation of the DST, its history, and benefits, check out our previous comprehensive educational resource on the DST with Anonymous Trust structure for real estate investors.
+If you’re a real estate investor in California, the DST is one of the most powerful tools you can employ to protect your investments.
+Investors in other states may find it helpful as well, but it DST owners in the Golden State are not subject to the Franchise Tax imposed on other types of businesses, plus they retain the liability protections offered by corporations.